 How much will going to school cost me?

-Courses at NHTI for in-state students cost $200 or more per credit, whether or not you pass them, complete them, or do well in them.
-For a full-time in-state student taking 12 credits, tuition and fees are approximately $2,664 each semester, plus books and supplies.
-If you choose to live in the residence hall, you need to add approximately $4,578 to your tuition and fee amount each semester.
+Cost to attend NHTI varies depending on your course load and whether or not you choose to live on campus.
+If you choose to live in the residence hall, you need to add these costs to your tuition and fee amount each semester.
 Students’ can apply and use: financial aid, parent plus loans and private loans as well as set up an online installment payment plan to spread the cost over the semester.
-For more information, see Tuition and Fees and Net Price Calculator pages.
+For more information regarding the estimated cost, see Tuition and Fees and Net Price Calculator pages.
 For more information regarding payment options, please refer to the How to Pay Your Tuition and Fees page.

 Is there financial aid available to help me pay for college?

 Yes- financial aid comes in many forms of merit and need-based scholarships, grants, work-study employment, and loans.
 Upon completion of the FAFSA (Free Application for Federal Student Aid), the Financial Aid Office will determine your eligibility for assistance and provide you with an award letter each year.
 If your situation changes, it is important that you keep them informed as it may impact your award package.
 Any aid awarded is tied to the number of credits in which you are enrolled and your ability to make satisfactory progress in your courses.
 Academic performance and financial aid eligibility are linked- so it is important that you strive to do well academically, as you could risk losing your financial aid.
 If you are awarded student loans, this is DEBT that must be repaid, regardless of your academic performance.
 With each semester, you will be incurring more debt, and you will need to manage your debt once you complete your degree and begin repayment.
-There are also numerous scholarships available for which you may apply and this information is available in the Financial Aid Office.
+There may be scholarships available; please check with the Financial Aid Office.

 What services are available on campus to help me become a better college student?